Zhong

 increasing the triboelectric effect.
 This embodiment of a

-triboelectric nanogenerator 400offers a substantially higher power
+triboelectric nanogenerator 400offers a substantially higher

-experimental embodiment, short-circuit current reached a peak
+one experimental embodiment, short-circuit current reached a

-output of 1.2 W and power density of 322.7 W/m <2>.
-Average
+power output of 1.2 W and power density of 322.7 W/m <2>.

-simultaneously.
-Triggered by a commonly available mechanical
+hundreds of them simultaneously.
+Triggered by a commonly

-instantaneously lighting up 600 commercial LED lamps in real time.
+was capable of instantaneously lighting up 600 commercial LED

-This indicates the practicability of harvesting mechanical energy
+lamps in real time.
+This indicates the practicability of

-by the nanogenerator on a large scale.
-The working mechanism
+harvesting mechanical energy by the nanogenerator on a large

-demonstrated here can be further applied to potentially harvest
+scale.
+The working mechanism demonstrated here can be further

-large-scale mechanical energy such as from rolling wheels, wind
+such as from rolling wheels, wind power, and ocean waves.

 [0030] In one experimental embodiment, the nanogenerator has a